Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Why Strathfield South Stands Out

 The selective stream at Strathfield South provides academically accelerated learning within a comprehensive school environment.
 Students in the selective programme access enriched curriculum and extension opportunities while also participating in the school's broader co-curricular offerings.
-The school has invested in its academic programmes and maintains a focus on supporting high-ability students within the selective stream.
+The school maintains a focus on supporting high-ability students within the selective stream.

 Comparing Inner West Selective Schools